 Required Disclosures in the state of Georgia

-Georgia law requires that landlords make the following disclosures to tenants within a reasonable amount of time.
+Georgia laws requires that landlords make the following disclosures to tenants within a reasonable amount of time.

-• Flooding risk.
-A landlord must disclose whether a home has flooded in the last 3 or 4 times in the last 5 years.
+- Flooding risk.
+Landlords must disclose whether a home has flooded in the last 3 or 4 times in the last 5 years.

 Tenants’ Rights & Responsibilities in Georgia